-Angela Poth says that teh Oracle VM templates enbale Oracle RAC deployments up to 10 times faster than VMware vSphere.
+Angela Poth says that the Oracle VM templates enbale Oracle RAC deployments up to 10 times faster than VMware vSphere.

-Jang Vijay Singh thinks Fusion applications design patterns (i.e. ‘FUNCTIONAL’ design patterns) are one of the most important resource to become publicly available as a result of Fusion apps development.
+Jang Vijay Singh thinks Fusion applications design patterns (i.e. ‘FUNCTIONAL’ design patterns) are one of the most important resources to become publicly available as a result of Fusion apps development.

 Andy Colvin talks about Exadata Flash Write-back.

-Andy Lohan says that don’t Miss a PK in a Delete.
+Andy Lohan says: Don’t miss a PK in a delete.

 Denny Cherry has found some great things for you to read.

 Brent Ozar is taking sp_BlitzUpdate out to the farm.

 Mike Hillwig cranks that your server is not a workstation.

 Your company’s data is pretty darn important.
 Your ability to interact with and glean insights from this data is key to a business in just about every industry.
 Mike Walsh has more.

 Here’s a good blog post about character sets in MySQL.